mantl/mantl/docs/getting_started/aws.rst

 for your control nodes and worker nodes and they must be compatible with the ``source_ami`` you have specified.
 The default EC2 instance type is an m3.medium.

+Security Setup
+^^^^^^^^^^^^^^

+Mantl doesn't ship with default passwords or ceritificates.
+For security, we have provided a script to generate all the security configuration for your deployment.

+Please run ``./security_setup`` from the base of the mantl repository.
+This will generate cetificates and other security tokens needed for the mantl deployment, as well as prompting you for a mantl admin password.

+If you get an 'Import' error when running security setup, your local machine lacks certain python modules that the script needs.
+Please try `` pip install pyyaml `` and then re-run ``./security_setup``.

 Provisioning
 ------------